benboughton1/slate/source/index.html.md

 Source | Source should be either 's2' or 'l8'.
 Tile | Tile is a specific tile e.g. 't56jkn'
 Pass | Pass is generally 0, but can be a higher integer e.g. 1 or 2 if multiple passes have ocurred.
-Filetype | Filetype can be one of: RGB, NDVI or PCD.
+Data Type | Data type can be one of: RGB, NDVI, NDRE, SVI or PCD.
 See below definitions.
+File Type | File type can be either 'tif' or 'csv'.
+Usually it will be tif.

+**Data Types:**

-*RGB* - a regular visible TIF file
+*RGB* - a regular visible RGB file

 *NDVI* - Normalized Difference Vegetation Index

+*NDRE* - Normalized Difference Red Edge Index.
+NDRE is only available with source parameter of s2 (i.e. Sentinel)

+*SVI*  - Satamap Vegetation Index

 *PCD*  - Plant Cell Density

+**File Types:**

+*tif* - a TIF file.
+The most frequently used value as the data types listed above are all delivered in a TIF format file.

+*csv* - a CSV (Comma Seperated) list of all the boundary points for the polygon where each row defines an x, y, z point

 ### Query Parameters